What is Lectio Divina?

 Some suggestions: Use a journal.
 Write your word or phrase, image or feeling.
 Write the prayer you most need to pray.
 Listen to the podcast with a friend, your family or a small group and then quietly, without intellectualizing or trying to “fix” one another, share with each other what you discovered.
 Remember that this is a time for listening for our loving God, not a time for squeezing ideas out of scripture or “nailing it down” into one “right” interpretation.
 God is so economical, that thousands of gifts can come from one small text, and each gift can be exactly unique for each person.
 You are encouraged also, to share some of your experience by posting comments on the podcast webpage.

 Oh, and don’t get too upset when you experience frustration or inner distractions during the quiet.
 Those are just part of the experience.
 Simply return back to the text or the word or gift God seems to be giving you, repeating or savoring it and allowing it to sink deeper into your heart.
 And if a word or gift doesn’t come, simply use this quiet time to rest with God and allow your breathing and just being open to God to be your prayer.

-I pray that you find the Lectio Divina podcast helpful for your continued growth in love of God!
+I pray that you find my Lectio Divina podcast helpful for your continued growth in love of God.
 Let me know how God is reaching you through this activity sometime.
 Check back to the Podcast page regularly.
 Again, it is most often updated weekly.
 Listen and be known by God.

 God’s Light and Love,